martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ## Diagnostics
 The **Diagnostics** button in the footer opens an administrator page for checking how OSPy and its plug-ins are using the system.

+When Diagnostics reports an error, it opens a red window with the problem, available details, a possible solution and a link to the related page.
+Administrators can also show the same window on the Home page by enabling **Options > Diagnostics > Show diagnostic errors on the home page**.
+This error window has priority over the update notification.
+Disabling the option affects only the Home page; errors remain visible in Diagnostics.

 The page is divided into **System status** and **Performance and processes** tabs. **System status** gives each operational area an OK, warning, error or not-configured state.
 It monitors the scheduler heartbeat, the last successful schedule calculation and next run, output command writes, sensor communication, settings database accessibility, free disk space, enabled plug-in failures, e-mail readiness, weather, internet connectivity and the newest available backup.
 A successful output write confirms that OSPy sent the requested state to the output driver; it does not claim that a physical relay switched unless hardware feedback is available.

 The system summary shows current CPU usage, CPU temperature, system uptime, load average, OSPy process CPU usage, OSPy memory usage, thread count, platform information and the last refresh time.